google/bulkdozer/README.md

 ## Installation

-Use the link below to navigate to the tools available.
-Refer to the "Instructions" tab of each tool for details on how to deploy and use them.
+Use the link below to navigate to the tool.
+Refer to the "Instructions" tab of for details on how to deploy and use the solution.

 - [Bulkdozer
   0.39](https://docs.google.com/spreadsheets/d/1iSJfRxc-4sc1v52C2ufR8Ysz2O57Ygk_ErUGd-ZpAhU/edit?usp=sharing)